oresat/oresat-firmware/README-Oresat-Zephyr-Repo-Organization.md

 ### On YouTube

+- The recording is here: https://www.youtube.com/watch?v=WVfkcd0MbIo
+- NOTE: this was done at the start of the 2025 Oresat Zephyr effort.
+Some things have changed since then, but have been edited in above.
 - I said "repo" instead of just "name of remote" by mistake during the west manifest walk through
 - Further explanation of Manifest-rev: it is intended to not conflict with any local branch name that user creates (see updated West section of Zephyr Repo Layout)
 - Note that there is a Zephyr Project Discord channel: https://discord.com/invite/Ck7jw53nU2